tttonyalpha/life_analyser/README.md

 ![My channel screen shot][product-screenshot]
 <!-- (https://drive.google.com/file/d/12k2PHKTiuc_fPejNALLAS7gnQKYj06X2/view?usp=sharing) -->

-Every day I make a list of tasks in the telegram channel, and at the end of the day I mark with emoji whether I have completed the tasks or not and evaluate my productivity, the interest of the day and stress level. on a 10-point scale.
+Every day, I make a list of tasks in the Telegram channel.
+At the end of the day, I mark with an emoji whether I have completed the tasks or not and evaluate my productivity, the interest of the day, and stress level on a 10-point scale.

-I decided to create a chatbot, a chatbot that parses my telegram channel, my Google calendar, data from my fitness bracelet and, based on the information from there, makes various predictions, gives advice and checks the correctness of filling out reports
+I decided to create a chatbot.
+This chatbot will parse my Telegram channel, my Google calendar, data from my fitness bracelet, and, based on the information from there, make various predictions, give advice, and check the correctness of filling out reports.

 ## Feature 1: N-day summary and autoreports
-Model summarize my activities, emotions and etc during week and make report
+The model will summarize my activities, emotions, etc. during the week and generate a report.

 #### Activiti type recognition

-I have small dataset with 560 activities to classify.
-For this task I tried different models: fasttext+gb, fasttext+BiLSTM, roberta-base.
-Best score gives roberta, finetuned with layer freezing and other specific tricks mentioned in articles: [[1]](#1), [[2]](#2), [[3]](#3)
+I have a small dataset with 560 activities to classify.
+For this task, I tried different models: fasttext+gb, fasttext+BiLSTM, and roberta-base.
+The best score was achieved with roberta, fine-tuned with layer freezing and other specific tricks mentioned in articles: [[1]](#1), [[2]](#2), [[3]](#3)

 | Model           | Accuracy(%) | F1   |
 |----------------|---------------|---------------|